-Menu Item - SENSOR STAT
+Menu Item - SENSOR STAT / 2SENSOR STAT

-The SENSOR STAT item verifies that the RS-485 communications between the pressure sensor and DIM is working correctly.
+The SENSOR STAT (2SENSOR STAT) item verifies that the RS-485 communications between the pressure sensor and DIM is working correctly.
 Sensor error messages do not display on DIM except when SENSOR STAT item is selected.
 The item will display NORMAL if communications are established correctly.
 If problems exist, one of four error messages will display:

-COMM ERROR - DIM cannot communicate with sensor.
-Check all wiring and the pressure sensor address.
-Address must be 1 (Figure 9).
-SENS ERROR - Problem with sensor bridge.
-Physical damage to pressure sensor or sensor circuitry.
+- sensor or sensor circuitry.
 Unit is not field repairable.
-Send to TSI for repair.
-CAL ERROR - Calibration data lost.
-Sensor must be returned to TSI to be calibrated.
-DATA ERROR - Problem with EEPROM, field calibration, or analog output calibration lost.
-Check all data programmed and confirm unit is function correctly.
+Send to TSI for repair. - CAL ERROR Calibration data lost.
+Sensor must be returned to TSI to be calibrated. - DATA ERROR Problem with EEPROM, field calibration, or analog output.
+Check all data programmed and confirm unit is functioning correctly.